 - Users may communicate anonymously with each other to obtain additional information and facilitate learning and sharing.

-NSIR collects data on all types of medication incidents, including rare events and near misses.
-There are currently 10 mandatory and 24 optional data elements for simple and easy data submission.
+NSIR collects data on all types of medication and radiation treatment incidents, including rare events and near misses.
+There are mandatory and optional data elements for simple and easy data submission.

 - Incident Impact: degree of harm to the patient